-Having a growth mindset is really helpful for customers who intend to learn technical skills.
-So you need to enable your self-service education tools to not only teach your customers tactics, but also build their confidence and make them feel like they can do it.
+Having a growth mindset is helpful for customers who intend to learn technical skills.
+So you need to enable your self-service education tools to not only teach your customers tactics but also build their confidence and make them feel like they can do it.

-For example, Chameleon uses plain language in a series of articles intended to share with their users how to use the product.
+For example, Chameleon uses plain language in a series of articles intended to share how to use its product.

 Progress with Change: The software or products we develop eventually changes with time–or are completely replaced by new ones.
 With these changes, it becomes essential for companies to ensure the information regarding these products and their use is provided to the users at the right time.
-This can be done with the help of new product help-videos, along with lectures to guide the users.
+This can be done with the guidance of new product help videos, along with lectures to guide the users.

 Self-service education tools serve a purpose for both your happy and unhappy customers.
 They’re not just used by them when they have blockers and problems.
 They’re also proactive help and support